majinbruce/REST-WALLET-API/README.md

 * auth/logOut - send an empty req

 ### Admin
-//can only access these routes if you are an admin
+//can only access these routes if you are an admin<br />
-// all req would be get req, use Authorization header , Bearer Jwt & user the token sent to you after login
+// all req would be get req, use Authorization header , Bearer Jwt & user the token sent to you after login<br />
 * admin/balance -send user id in body, of the person whos balance u want
 * admin/transactions/:txId - txId of the transaction you are searching in params, your userId
 * admin/allTransactions - send userid in body
 * admin/userByName/:userName - userName in the url while sending req

 ### User
-// all req would be put req & u need to send your userId
+// all req would be put req & u need to send your userId<br />
 * user/getUserDetails - to get all the user details
 * user/getBalance - get your current balance
 * user/getTransaction - get your transactions